Nerwo/nerwo-contracts/DEPLOY_BASE.md

 # Deploy NerwoEscrow to Base mainnet

 Production deploy of **`NerwoEscrow` only**.
-The arbitrator, arbitrable proxy, and any ERC20 tokens you intend to whitelist must already exist on Base mainnet — this profile refuses to deploy a centralized arbitrator or a test ERC20.
+The arbitrator, arbitrable proxy, and any ERC20 tokens you intend to enable must already exist on Base mainnet — this profile refuses to deploy a centralized arbitrator or a test ERC20.